joehood/LTI-Systems-for-Sympy/README.md

 # LTI-Systems-for-Sympy

 A package for linear, time invariant control systems for symbolic python.
-This is very new and has only basic functionality as transforming StateSpaceModels and TransferFunctionModels into one another and evaluating the systems symbolicaly and numericaly.
-Furthermore the `utils` module provides some basic tools the `models`module uses.

 ## Installation